AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 6. Check the metadata against PDS and download lists

-   - Check and update the `CONFIG` object at the beginning of `WD\Tools\compare_pds_to_metadata.py`
+   - Check and update the `Config` properties at the beginning of `WD\Tools\compare_pds_to_metadata.py`
    - Run `WD\Tools\compare_pds_to_metadata.py` to compare the PDS with the metadata files.